National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   It will make sense once you get it into it.
   Skim the example DUR proposals I'm sending now.
   Then start filling out this online form.
-  Get as far as you can, and then I'll help with the rest.
+  Get as far as you can, and I'll help with the rest.
   If there's something I don't know, I'll ask a friend.
   The DUR application process will take about an hour.
   Then the proposal will likely be approved within a week or two.